FelixReuthlinger/SpawnerCloner/SpawnerCloner/README.md

 * use own (custom) prefabs, can only use Spawners that are already properly added to the game
 * server sync (maybe later, feel free to help ;) )
+* localization

 ## Changelog

+* 0.2.0
+  * Renamed 'NewSpawnerHoverText' into 'HoverText' and doing export for this field also properly
 * 0.1.0 -> initial version

 ## Contact